 Hair loss is a frequent disease that affects both men and women.
 Genetics, hormone problems, starvation, and stress are a few of the factors that might cause hair loss.
-The usage of vitamins such as biotin and collagen as potential hair loss remedies has grown in favour in recent years.
+The usage of vitamins such as biotin and collagen as potential hair loss remedies has grown in favor in recent years.
 This study investigates the efficacy of biotin and collagen in stimulating hair growth and resolving hair loss issues.

 Table of Contents